clearent/ClearentIdtechIOSFramework/README.md

 [clearentVP3300 applyClearentConfiguration];
 ```

-If you want to check to see if the reader has already had contactless configuration applied to it use this methods
+If you want to check to see if the reader has already had contactless configuration applied to it use this method.

 ```objective-c
 [clearentVP3300 isContactlessConfigured];